jezzsantos/saastack/docs/DEPLOYMENT.md

 * Azure:
   * An Azure App Service for each API Host (i.e., `ApiHost`) for the Backend APIs.
   * An Azure App Service for the `WebsiteHost` for the Frontend website.
-  * An Azure FunctionHost for the functions that monitor queues and message buses.
+  * An Azure FunctionsHost for the functions that monitor queues and message buses.
   * An Azure Service Bus for publishing domain_events to various registered subscribers (i.e., `ApiHost1`).
   * An Azure Storage Account for its Queues and Blob storage.
 * AWS: